wpaccessibility/wp-a11y-docs/docs/testing/keyboard/index.md

 # Keyboard navigation testing

 {: .alert }
-This content needs to be reviewed and expanded.
+This content will be reviewed and expanded.
 Related issue on [GitHub #175 Topic Keyboard navigation testing](https://github.com/wpaccessibility/wp-a11y-docs/issues/175).
-If you want to work on this, please let us know before you start.

 All functionality should work using a **keyboard only**.
 This essential for all assistive technology to work properly.
 Most keyboard testing should be checked manually.
 The best time to test this is during development.